 No spacecraft will ever land on the surface of the sun–it’s a flaming ball of gas that reaches thousands of degrees even in its coolest regions.
-But next year, a ship from Earth will fly closer to its fires than ever before in a mission that represents a big development not just for scientists but, potentially, for everyone else.
+But a new ship from Earth will fly closer to its fires than ever before in a mission that represents a big development not just for scientists but, potentially, for everyone else.

 That doesn’t mean getting there is easy.
 Even as NASA probes have sailed past Pluto and out of the solar system entirely, the sun has mostly been a no-go zone.
 Designing a spacecraft tough enough to take the sun’s thermal punishment has proved difficult–not that that’s stopped astronomers from trying.
 All the way back in 1958, Eugene Parker–a young physicist at the University of Chicago, whose name the new spacecraft bears–published a paper about what we now call solar wind: the high-speed storms of stellar particles and magnetism that stream from the sun.
 Ever since his discovery, Parker, now 89, has been campaigning for a close-up mission to the sun.
 At last the technology is available.